Mickey’s Not So Scary Halloween Party Review for 2016

 Arriving at Mickey’s Not So Scary Halloween Party

-We arrived for the opening salvo of Mickey's Not So Scary Halloween Party just as Hurricane Hermine was leaving Florida.
-We had a few clouds and some sprinkles just before the party started, but everything was fine after that.
+We arrived for the opening salvo of Mickey’s Not So Scary Halloween Party just as Hurricane Hermine was leaving Florida.
+We had a few clouds and sprinkles just before the party started, but everything was fine.

 Instead of storms, it was typical Florida weather for the evening.

 Getting inside was pretty easy.
-Cast embers have special costumes with bright orange colors for the party.
-You get entry at a special gate for party guests where they scan your ticket and provide you with a wristband on your right arm.
+Cast embers have unique costumes with bright orange colors for the party.
+You get entry at a special gate for party guests, where they scan your ticket and provide you with a wristband on your right arm.

 If you arrived at Magic Kingdom earlier in the day, there are other stands inside the park to get your wristband, so there’s no need to exit the park and come back inside.
 The stations are well marked, but just ask a cast member if you need help finding one.